 Public Key Infrastructure is the backbone of your network’s security.
 PKI helps to make sure that your certificates are used and distributed in a secure way.
 The upshot is, as much of your data in transit as possible should be encrypted!

 How can an enterprise maintain control over their PKI without clear ownership?
 Someone or some entity must be made responsible.
-Of the top three challenges to enabling applications to use PKI, no clear ownership was reported by 63% of respondents.
-(In a separate study by Entrust, that number was 71% in 2021.)
-Other challenges included insufficient skills (52%) and insufficient resources (51%).
+Of the top three challenges to enabling applications to use PKI, no clear ownership was reported by 52% of respondents.

 There are also related concerns.
-In 2018, 36% of organizations say that they have a lack of visibility of the applications that will depend on PKI.
-As of 2020 this number had increased to 52%.
+Organizations also say that they have a lack of visibility of the applications that will depend on PKI.
 Organizations have an average of about eight applications which use PKI such as network authentication, VPN, device authentication and email.
 What can’t be seen can’t be kept secure!
 This all circles back to the base problem: the lack of clear ownership.

-As far as PKI implementation challenges are concerned, an average of 52% cite insufficient skills, and about 51% cite insufficient resources, both up from Ponemon’s 2018 survey.
+As far as PKI implementation challenges are concerned, an average of 52% cite insufficient skills.
 These sound like problems that can be solved with investments in training and increases in IT budgets.

-Secure PKI implementation usually also requires visibility and control of all an organization’s Certificate Authorities.
-That’s because 44% of respondents deploy enterprise PKI through internal corporate CAs, and 48% of respondents use externally hosted private CAs.
-A total of 25% of respondents use a public CA service, and 9% use a private CA running within a public cloud.
+Secure PKI implementation usually requires visibility and control of all an organization’s Certificate Authorities.
+While 60% of respondents deploy enterprise PKI through internal corporate CAs, and 42% of respondents use externally hosted private CAs.
+A total of 28% of respondents use a public CA service, and 26% use a private CA running within a public cloud.

 An organization may have a hybrid network that exists both in the cloud and on premises and some organizations have CAs from multiple sources.
 Organizations use an average of eight separate issuing CAs, with an average of eight distinct applications that need PKI.
 The lack of visibility that may result from this can have serious consequences!
 Cyber attackers may be able to easily bypass the encryption of your data.